CoinPress: Practical Private Mean and Covariance Estimation: Missing Proofs from Section

-Next, we analyze each of the calls in the loop, referring to Algorithm~\ref{alg:hd-var-step}.
-If Algorithm~\ref{alg:hd-var-step} is invoked with $L \preceq A\Sigma A \preceq I$, then it returns $A', L'$ such that $L' \preceq A'\Sigma A' \preceq I$ with probability at least $1 - \beta_1 - \beta_2$.
+Next, we take the inductive step, where we assume the statement holds for $A_{i-1}$, and prove it for $A_i$.
+By the inductive hypothesis, $A_{i-1} \Sigma A_{i-1} \preceq I$ with probability at least $1 - \frac{\beta (i-1)}{2 (t-1)}$, which we condition on.
 The analysis is similar to before: we bound the probability that a point gets adjusted in Line~\ref{ln:hd-var-trunc} using Fact~\ref{ft:hd-gaussian-tail}.
 We bound the spectral norm of the error due to sampling and the Gaussian noise matrix using Lemma~\ref{lem:empirical-spec} and~\ref{lem:gauss-spec}, respectively.
-The claim follows from elementary linear algebra: the above spectral norm bounds imply that $Z - (\eta + \nu) I \preceq A\Sigma A \preceq Z + \eta I$, and scaling by $(Z + \eta I)^{-1/2}$ gives the result.
+Combined, these give us that with probability at least $1 - \frac{\beta}{2(t-1)}$.
+Taking a union bound with the failure event from the induction hypothesis will give us the desired success probability of at least $1 - \frac{\beta i}{2 (t-1)}$, as the rest of the argument will be non-probabilistic in nature.